pgonzale60/pgonzale60.github.io/assets/cv.md

 - Designed a MySQL‑backed variant database with a web interface to support collaborators’ queries and curation.
 - Built internal R scripts and contributed to pipeline automation for host–pathogen studies.

-### Independent Bioinformatics Consultant
+### Wellcome Sanger Institute & University of Cambridge — Doctoral Researcher
-*Remote • 2019 – 2022*
+*Cambridge, UK • 2020 – 2023*
-- Migrated academic genomics scripts to reproducible Nextflow pipelines; delivered Singularity/Apptainer‑enabled HPC deployments.
-- Rolled out Git‑based collaboration workflows (branching, reviews, CI smoke tests) to improve team velocity and code quality.
+- Developed workflows to analyse large biological datasets (genomes and metagenomes).
+- Performed bioinformatic analyses of genomes and metagenomes.
+- Gave invited and contributed talks to a variety of audiences.
+- Provided guidance and training to students.

 ---